Trump administration blames NKorea for big ransomware attack | Taiwan News

 WASHINGTON (AP) — President Donald Trump's administration is publicly blaming North Korea for a ransomware attack that infected hundreds of thousands of computers worldwide in May and crippled parts of Britain's National Health Service.

-Homeland security adviser Tom Bossert wrote in a Wall Street Journal op-ed published Monday night that North Korea was "directly responsible" for the WannaCry ransomware attack and that Pyongyang will be held accountable for it.
+Homeland security adviser Tom Bossert writes in a Wall Street Journal op-ed published Monday night that North Korea was "directly responsible" for the Wannacry ransomware attack and that Pyongyang will be held accountable for it.

-Bossert said the administration's finding of responsibility is based on evidence and confirmed by other governments and private companies, including the United Kingdom and Microsoft.
+Bossert says the administration's finding of responsibility is based on evidence and confirmed by other governments and private companies, including the United Kingdom and Microsoft.

-He wrote: "North Korea has acted especially badly, largely unchecked, for more than a decade, and its malicious behavior is growing more egregious.
-WannaCry was indiscriminately reckless.:"
+Bossert says the Trump administration will continue to use its "maximum pressure strategy to curb Pyongyang's ability to mount attacks, cyber or otherwise."